12 Best Indian Authors: Discover Your Next Favorite Novel

 Shashi Tharoor, The Great Indian Novel

-10. R. K. Narayan
+10. R. K. Narayan, 1906 – 2001

 R. K. Narayan

 R. K. Narayan lived from 1906 to 2001.
 It wasn’t until Narayan was over 40 that British rule ended, and India became independent.
-That means he also lived through the partition of India and Pakistan, which was marked by severe bloodshed and thousands of deaths.
+That means he also lived through the partition of India and Pakistan, marked by severe bloodshed and thousands of deaths.
 Although he lived through political unrest, his writing embraces a simple style and focuses on ordinary people.

 “Did our Jesus go gadding about with dancing girls like your Krishna?
 Did our Jesus go about stealing butter like your arch-scoundrel Krishna?”

 R.K.
-Narayan, Swami and Friends
+Narayan, Swami, and Friends

-11. Amitav Ghosh
+11. Amitav Ghosh, 1956 –

 Amitav Ghosh